Colin Turnbull: Contributions to music

 Some of Turnbull's recordings of Mbuti music were commercially released, and his works inspired other ethnomusicological studies, such as those of Simha Arom and Mauro Campagnoli.
-His recording of Music of the Rainforest Pygmies, recorded in 1961, was released on CD by Lyrichord Discs.
+His recording of Music of the Rainforest Pygmies, recorded in 1961, which has recently been released on CD by Lyrichord Discs, had a significantly wide public impact during the 1960's, influencing musicians as diverse as John Coltrane and Brian Eno.

 His recording of a Zaire pygmy girls' initiation song was used on the Voyager Golden Record.

 Personal life

-Turnbull's partner, Joseph Allen Towles, was born in Senora, Virginia, on 17 August 1937.
-In 1957 he moved to New York City to pursue a career as an actor and writer.
-He met Turnbull in 1959 and they exchanged marriage vows the following year.
+Turnbull's partner was African American anthropologist Joseph Allen Towles; they met in 1959 and exchanged marriage vows the following year.
+In 1967 they moved to Lancaster County, Virginia, living "openly as a gay, interracial couple in one of the smallest and most conservative rural towns in Virginia".

 From 1965 to 1967, Turnbull and Towles conducted fieldwork among the Ik of Northern Uganda in Africa.
 In the Congo in 1970, they conducted fieldwork on the Nkumbi circumcision initiation ritual for boys and the Asa myth of origin among the Mbo of the Ituri forest.

 In 1979, they traveled studying the concept of tourism as pilgrimage.
 Towles criticised Turnbull's semi-autobiographical work The Human Cycle (1983), which omitted all references to their relationship.

+Later years

+Late in life Turnbull took up the political cause of death row inmates.
+After his partner, Joseph Towles, died of AIDS in 1988, Turnbull donated all of his belongings to the United Negro College Fund.
+He donated all of their research materials, most of which were the product of his career, to the College of Charleston, insisting that the collection be known under Towles' name alone.
 Turnbull arranged for Towles' research to be published posthumously.
 It appeared in 1993 as Nkumbi initiation ritual and structure among the Mbo of Zaïre and as Asa: Myth of Origin of the Blood Brotherhood Among the Mbo of the Ituri Forest, both in Annales of the Royal Museum for Central Africa (Tervuren, Belgium), vol. 137.

-Later years

-Late in life Turnbull took up the political cause of death row inmates.
-After his partner's death, Turnbull donated all his belongings to the United Negro College Fund.
-He donated all their research materials, most of which were the product of his career, to the College of Charleston, insisting that the collection be known under Towles' name alone.

 In 1989, Turnbull moved to Bloomington, Indiana, to participate in the building of Tibetan Cultural Center with his friend Thupten Jigme Norbu, elder brother of the 14th Dalai Lama.
 Later Turnbull moved to Dharamsala, India where he took the monks' vow of Tibetan Buddhism, given to him by the Dalai Lama.
-Turnbull's partner, Joseph A Towles died of AIDS in 1988, and Turnbull had Towles's book "Nkumbi Initiation and Asa: Myth of Origin of the Blood Brotherhood Among the Mbo of the Ituri Forest" published posthumously.
-Turnbull himself died of AIDS in 1994.
+Turnbull died of AIDS in 1994.